vuongducphuong/documentation/content/applications/services/helpdesk/overview/receiving_tickets.rst

 .. image:: receiving_tickets/receiving-tickets-web-form.png
    :align: center
-   :alt: View of the unpublished website form to submit a ticket for Odoo Helpdesk.
+   :alt: View of the unpublished website form to submit a ticket for Leansoft Helpdesk.

 Once the form has been optimized and is ready for public use, :guilabel:`Save` the changes, and then publish the form by clicking on the :guilabel:`Unpublished` button.